 These places below are perfect for half the day of your Jasper Itinerary.

 Pyramid Lake Jasper National Park

 Pyramid Lake is a kidney-shaped lake in Jasper Alberta.
 It is located 5-7 minutes drive from the downtown area.
 There is a resort in the vicinity as well.
 This is the prettiest area in Jasper to unwind and admire the natural beauty of the Rockies.

 The Pyramid Lake lies at the foothills of Pyramid Mountain, hence the name.
 The Pyramid Mountains are a natural landmark of Jasper – it is stunning and mighty and overlooks the town of Jasper.
 The lake is located at an elevation of 1,180 meters.

 Patricia Lake Jasper National Park – Fishing, Hike, Relax and Unwind

 Patricia Lake is located very close to the Pyramid mountains as well.
 During summer months, you can swim, canoe or picnic here at Lake Patricia and be mesmerized by the stunning mountain drops.
 The lake has a resort as well with boating facilities (Patricia Lake Bungalows).

 Stroll and Dine at Jasper Downtown

-Downtown Jasper is a small city centre filled with street side cafes and bars and restaurants.
-Head there for lunch and dinner or to pick up any groceries for your road trip next day.
+Downtown Jasper is a small city center filled with street-side cafes and bars and restaurants.
+Head there for lunch and dinner or to pick up any groceries for your road trip the next day.